eduamf/biopython-pw2/README.rst

 Biopython README file
 =====================
+This is a fork from Biopython Project from 1.79 version, before pairwise2 module deprecation.

 The Biopython Project is an international association of developers of freely available Python tools for computational molecular biology.